files-community/Website/src/routes/blog/posts/announcing-files-v2-5/+page.md

 ### [Preview and Details]

-- The preview and detail panes are now separated into two separate tabs.
-Users can switch between the two panes using the new pivot control we added.
-Additionally, the thumbnail preview will now stretch to fill the available space in the pane.
+- The preview and detail panes are now separated into two.
+Users can switch between the two panes using the new pivot control.
+Additionally, the preview will now stretch to fill the available space in the pane.
 /// insert two screenshots side by side
 - Improved the layout when the preview pane is in the horizontal orientation.